WJ-42/Team-64/README.md

+# Luminous Scents
+Luminous Scents is a luxury fragrance e-commerce website made as part of the CS2TP Team Project at Aston University.
+The idea behind it was to not just sell perfumes but to actually give users information on what goes into the fragrances they are buying.
+The website is focused on the e-commerce and retail side of luxury fragrances.
+Rather than a basic online shop, we wanted users to be able to explore what makes up each scent, get personalised recommendations and have a smooth shopping experience overall.
+Target Audience: Perfume enthusiasts and consumers who want to know more about what they are buying

 # Team-64

 **Waleed Ahmed**                        (@WJ-42)                Responsible for DevOps, creating the project’s GitHub page and organising its files.
 Also had a role as back-end developer of the website.